 Slightly unexpectedly, I found myself in Spain for a couple of weeks.
 I dusted off my plans I once had for riding Andalucía.
 Spain has been one of the places on my bucket (ride) list so I was happy about the opportunity to be here.

 I arrived in Madrid from Manila via Abu Dhabi and had a few days spare.
 Nice feel to this city; laid back.
 Then I took high speed train to Malaga where I was going to base myself for the next week and also found it relaxed and friendly.

 The film festival was on and the red carpet laid out for the Spanish celebrities in town.

-Next day was my birthday so I decided to spoil myself with perhaps the most expensive burger in Malaga in some sort of gourmet burger place.
-This is the wagu beef burger and some fancy German beer.
-I was rather pleased with both.
+The next day was steady rain all morning but also my birthday so I decided to spoil myself with perhaps the most expensive burger in Malaga in some sort of gourmet burger place with some fancy German beer.
+I was rather pleased with both but disappointed not riding.

 This is the pretty town of Mijas.